lackhove/lackhove.github.io/content/blog/selfhosting/index.md

 which switches into the next snapshot immediately.
 This command should also be applied after each alteration to the current snapshot, because new snapshot are always derived from the current one, overwritigng changes made to the next one in line.
 Installing packages (also with `transactional-update`) will automatically create a new snapshot, so going back to the current, working state is as easy as selecting a different snapshot at boot or running `transactional-update rollback`.

 Since i am trying to minimize complexity here,  try to only configure the most basic stuff, such as:
-* keyboard and locale
+* timezone, keyboard and locale
 * ssh setup with `PermitRootLogin without-password`
 * Additional File system mounts
-* mail and smartmontoos (I havent found a good contaiern for this task yet) everything else should go into a container and for sysadmin tasks, OpenSUSE recommends using distrobox (which ive never used though).
+* mail and mdadm notifications (I havent found a good contaiern for this task yet) everything else should go into a container and for sysadmin tasks, OpenSUSE recommends using distrobox (which ive never used though).

 Did i mention the key feature of MicroOS was reliable, autmatic updates?
 These must be enabled manually via